Skip to main content Skip to navigation

 A. How to use this database

-II.
-To find years covered by churchwardens' accounts in particular parishes go to the county list from where you can click on the required name to access its full data spreadsheet.
-Once this has loaded, click on the "survival list" tab (bottom left on your screen), highlight the respective row (by clicking on its number on the extreme left) and then use the scrolling facilities on the bottom / right margins of the spreadsheet to identify the years with surviving accounts (marked by the symbol 'O' for original document).
+• The survival information for each year can then be accessed, by clicking on the "Survival List" tab (bottom left on your screen), which brings up a full list of years along the top of the screen, one year for each column.
+Select your parish by highlighting the respective row (as usual, by clicking on its number on the extreme left) and then use the scrolling facilities on the bottom / right margins of the spreadsheet to scroll across the year columns to identify the years with surviving accounts (marked by the symbol 'O' for original document).

 B. Reading the database contents

-Parish Page
+Parish Spreadsheet:

-If the document is damaged in any way and the total has been lost from the page, then ‘lost’ is given.
+• If the document is damaged in any way and the total has been lost from the page, then ‘lost’ is given.
 Where the churchwardens have failed to total their expenditure in the document then ‘no total’ is given.

-Printed sources are any publication identified and located with lists of extracts or transcripts.
+Printed sources are any publication identified and located with lists of extracts or transcripts..

 What Else?

-If you return to the Survival list and scroll to the bottom you will find a total number of churches with total number of thos with surviving accounts, the number of years of accounts that have been found and a total number of accounts surviving for each year from 1500 – 1850.
+If you return to the Survival list and scroll to the bottom you will find a total number of churches with total number of those with surviving accounts, the number of years of accounts that have been found and a total number of accounts surviving for each year from 1500 – 1850.
 Earlier accounts are just listed as a total number for each parish because there are relatively few surviving.

 I am not sure what use this last data is, except that it is interesting in the overall survival discussion.

-Why do we need a database?
+C. Why do we need a database?

 • Both paper and on-line catalogues generally give only the first and last date for the contents of each documents.